prompt-cash/integration-examples/README.md

 ## static page
 This is the most minimalistic integration example into a [static HTML page](static).
 It will generate a new address for every payment.
+You can then we a payment history including "payment description/reference" and used addresses in your account.

 ## Node.js
 See the [nodejs](nodejs) folder.